Kynix09/Flaude/README.md

 # 🤖 Flaude Code

+Just so you people know, Flaude Code is still missing a lot of features.
+Right now, it’s more of an infrastructure or foundation than a polished daily-use tool.
+If you want to use it regularly, you’ll need to modify the code and improve it for your own needs.

 Flaude Code is an AI-powered coding assistant that helps you build features, fix bugs, and automate development tasks — directly from your terminal.

 I built Flaude because many other “free Claude Code” alternatives felt too complicated, unstable, or difficult to set up.
 Flaude aims to be simpler, cleaner, and easier to use.